Automating Content Creation: A Developer's Guide

 - Cross-platform formatting: Reformatting content from one platform to another (blog post to social media thread, video description to article summary) follows predictable rules.

-- Publishing and distribution: Uploading to CMS platforms, posting to social media, sending newsletters -- all mechanical steps that are perfectly suited for automation.
+- Publishing and distribution: Uploading to CMS platforms, posting to social media, sending newsletters.
+All mechanical steps that are perfectly suited for automation.

 - Scheduling: Determining optimal publish times based on audience data and managing the editorial calendar.